vinamogit/KALE-sc/README.md

 ## Protips
 * Of `plant`, `work` and `harvest` only `plant` calls `require_auth` on the `farmer` argument.
 This would allow other accounts to call `work` and `harvest` on behalf of the farmer.
 This could be useful in joint mining pools where a service could create a separate contract or service which could collect on a portion of `KALE` or some other asset in exchange for performing the `work` and `harvest` functions for other farmers.
-* Don't like submitting two transactions for `plant` and `work`?
-What's keeping you from writing your own contract that submits both in the same transaction?
-Atm nothing, so go for it!
 * Write a harvest contract that can harvest multiple blocks at a time.
 Temporary ttl lasts 2 hrs atm so there’s quite a bit of headroom to bundle blocks into single super claim transactions.
     * Build a service that harvests other folks blocks for them (for a fee)
     * Build a service that bumps ttl on blocks (for a fee) to ensure there's time to claim rewards.
+* [Patched in late November release, 2024] ~~Don't like submitting two transactions for `plant` and `work`?
+What's keeping you from writing your own contract that submits both in the same transaction?
+Atm nothing, so go for it!~~

 ## Get A Free Launchtube Token
 Want to submit mainnet transactions for free?
 Use [Launchtube](https://github.com/stellar/launchtube)!
 I'll be handing out 100 XLM API tokens to anyone who asks in our [Discord channel](https://discord.com/channels/761985725453303838/1304843790351204403).